kbredies/gratopy/doc/source/getting_started.rst

 physical system unchanged and simply reflects a finer/coarser discretization.

 The angular range for the parallel beam setting is :math:`[0,\pi[`, while for the fanbeam setting, it is :math:`[0,2\pi[`.
 By default, it is assumed that the given angles completely partition the angular range.
 In case this is not desired  and a limited-angle situation can be considered by adapting the **angles** and **angle_weights** parameters of :py:class:`gratopy.ProjectionSettings`, impacting, for instance, the backprojection operator.
 Note also that the projections considered are rotation-invariant in the sense, that projection of a rotated image yields a sinogram which is translated in the angular dimension.

+Note that the angles are measured (counterclockwise) from the positive *x* axis and reflect the projection-direction.
+The positive detector-direction is the clockwise rotation of the projection-direction by :math:`\frac \pi 2`.

 .. image:: graphics/radon-1.png
     :width: 5000